 Accessibility Action Plan

-We are updating the Wellington City Council Accessibility Action Plan.
+We are currently in the process of updating the Wellington City Council Accessibility Action Plan.
 The plan will identify priorities for making Pōneke more accessible and equitable.

 Abstract illustration of diverse Wellingtonians with different access needs on a background of buildings and green hills.
 Image is titled